Etheric Studies Glossary of Terms

 S

 Scientism: The belief that science, the scientific method and work product is the only way to validate reality.
-In practical terms, scientism holds that if something is not recognized by mainstream science, then it is not real and is, therefore, impossible.
+In practical terms, scientism holds that if something is not recognized by mainstream science, it is not real and is, therefore, impossible.
 When people under the cloak of scientific authority advise the public about any subject without analysis of available information about that subject, for instance calling the subject pseudoscience, they are effectively practicing scientism.

 Séance: More often, the term Séance refers to a circle of sitters (people) and a competent medium to experience or study communication with discarnate personalities or to experience physical phenomena.
 The presence of an established physical medium is helpful, but in development circles, the group may seek to have one of their members emerge as a new physical medium.
 Séances are typically conducted in a completely dark room; however, some choose to work in dim light or red light.